 - In Aqua / ARIA, Woody is an airbike courier.
-This series also has the land-based, or i should say canal-based Mr Mailman as well.
+This series also has the land-based, or should we say canal-based Mr Mailman as well.

 - The My Little Pony: Friendship Is Magic fandom is somehow overwhelmingly in agreement that the fan-favorite background pegasus Derpy Hooves is Ponyville's mailmare.
 If we tried to list every fanfic portraying her in this role, we'd be here all day.

 - In the Harry Potter series, owls are used to deliver mail.

 - In Cold Copper Tears of the Garrett, P.I. series, a description of the multi-species crowd in a TunFaire neighborhood includes a mention of a winged pixie messenger.